Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/DXCU Installer Source/Deus Ex Setup Creator Files Backup/ReadMe.txt

 3. Copy / paste the .bat into the "Safety Switch" / "Deus Ex Setup Creator Files Backup" folder, overwriting when asked

 4. Run "(Run this!)
 Create DXCU Setup.bat"

+If no files were ADDED or REMOVED, the following can also simply be done.
+Update a mod installer:

+1. Navigate to \Deus Ex Setup Creator Files Backup\7zip Self Extracting EXE Creator

+2. Run "Setup.exe Creator.bat"